The mixing time of the switch Markov chains: a unified approach: Introduction

-The paper is structured as follows.
-In Section~\ref{sec:def}, we give a slightly more detailed description of the flow and we present the necessary graph theoretic tools with which we will use to construct paths that will form the flow.
+The remainder of the paper is structured as follows.
+In Section~\ref{sec:def}, we give a slightly more detailed description of the flow and we present the necessary graph theoretic tools which we will use to construct paths that will form the flow.
 In Section~\ref{sec:sinclair} we give the formal definition of Sinclair's multicommodity flow method and its simplified version that is tailored to our needs.
-In Section~\ref{sec:order} we finally describe the mulicommodity flow.
+In Section~\ref{sec:order} we provide a high level description of the multicommodity flow.
+In Section~\ref{sec:design} we introduce the $T$-operator and complete the description of the multicommodity flow.
 In Section~\ref{sec:directed} we define the switch Markov chain for directed degree sequences.
-Before turning into the home straight, an auxiliary structure that tracks the defined flow is analyzed in Section~\ref{sec:aux}.
+Before turning into the home stretch, an auxiliary structure that tracks the defined flow is analyzed in Section~\ref{sec:aux}.
 In Section~\ref{sec:appl} we finally prove Theorem~\ref{thm:unified} and we also provide the necessary modifications to deal with bipartite and directed degree sequences.
 Lastly, we describe the known $P$-stable regions of degree sequences in Section~\ref{sec:regions} and present the connections between Theorem~\ref{thm:unified} and the aforementioned popular graph models.

-\section{Definitions and preliminaries, the structure of the sets of realizations.}
+\section{Definitions and preliminaries, the structure of the sets of realizations}